rileyhales/river-route/docs/tutorials/advanced-tutorial.md

 ## Finding Inputs and Config Files at Runtime

-Instead of manually preparring config files in advance, you may want to generate them in your code which executes the routing.
+Instead of manually preparing config files in advance, you may want to generate them in your code which executes the routing.
 This is useful when you have a large number of routing runs to perform or if you want to automate the process.
 Depending on your preference, you may want to generate many config files in advance or store them for repeatability and future use.